 Committee Date March 25, 2024 Submitting Department City Council - Cathcart Contact Name Shae Blackwell Contact Email & Phone sblackwell@spokanecity.org x6224 Council Sponsor(s) CM Cathcart, CM Bingle Select Agenda Item Type ☐ Consent Agenda Item Name Emergency Ordinance Regulatory Ordinance Proposed Council Action ☐ Approval to proceed to Legislative Agenda ☐ Information Only use the Fiscal Impact box below for relevant financial information An ordinance is a law created by a local government, such as City Council.
 Ordinances can cover a variety of topics, including things like zoning and rental building requirements.
-The full collection of city ordinances is referred Fiscal Impact Approved in current year budget? □ Yes □ No ☒ N/A Total Cost:Click or tap here to enter text.
+The full collection of city ordinances is referred to as the "municipal code" or "city code".
+Once an ordinance is approved by City Council, it typically goes into effect thirty days after it is signed by the Mayor.
+Under the city charter, certain ordinances go into effect immediately after they passed by the council, including "emergency ordinances."
+These ordinances are not subject to veto by the mayor or the citizen referendum process.
+The charter does not define an emergency in detail.
+This ordinance establishes a detailed definition of "emergency" for the purposes of future legislation and requires the City Council to make certain findings before adopting an emergency ordinance.
+The goal of the ordinance is to ensure the appropriate use of emergency ordinances.
+Fiscal Impact Approved in current year budget? □ Yes □ No ☒ N/A Total Cost:Click or tap here to enter text.
 Current year cost: Subsequent year(s) cost: Narrative: Please provide financial due diligence review, as applicable, such as number and type of positions, grant match requirements, summary type details (personnel, maintenance and supplies, capital, revenue), impact on rates, fees, or future shared revenue Specify funding source: Select e-time Recurring N/A Funding Source Die for future years, months, etc?
 Click or tap here to enter text.
-Expense Occurrence e-time Recurring N/A
+Expense Occurrence One e-time Recurring N/A